fishcus/KAP-manual/en/operation/monitor_diagnosis/metrics_intro.en.md

 #### Import default dashboard
 Select "Import" in the menu of Grafana, copy <a onclick="window.open('files/grafana_kap_metric.json', '_blank');">the default configuration</a> to the text box, click "Load" , then select the data source you set before.
-> **Note**: To use the default dashboard configuration, KE's property `kap.metric.diagnosis.influxDB-query-measurement` must be set to the dafult value `query_metric`.

 ![Dashboard Configuration](images/metrics/loadSetting.png)